-Comprehensive Students working in teams will complete the Comprehensive Problem.
-This problem is designed to simulate the experience of governmental accounting and reporting for a small city.
-Instructions for this case will be provided by the instructor.
-Templates to use in completing the problem can be downloaded from the course website on Blackboard Learn.
-The problem will be graded based on a scale of 0-100 percent.
+Students working in teams will complete the Harvey City Comprehensive Case.
+This case is designed to simulate the experience of accounting and reporting for a small city.
+Instructions for this case are provided at the end of Chapters 4-15 in the textbook.
+Templates to use in completing the case can be downloaded from the course website on Blackboard Learn.
+The case will be graded based on a scale of 0-100 percent.
 Formatting and documentation will be a consideration in the determination of the grade assigned.
-All team members will receive the same grade for the problem.
-The comprehensive problem due date is noted in the Course Schedule and is due at the beginning of the designated class.
-NO LATE PROBLEMS WILL BE ACCEPTED FOR GRADING.
+All team members will receive the same grade for the case.
+The case due date is noted in the Course Schedule and is due at the beginning of the designated class.
+NO LATE CASE REPORTS WILL BE ACCEPTED FOR GRADING.